September 4, 2019

-In a previous post, we asked Why Aren’t Commission Rebates More Common In NYC?
+In our commission rebate guide, we asked why you don't see commission rebates more often in NYC.
 We’re sure some readers may have wondered, “Just how clear is the law when it comes to commission rebates?”
 Are they legal or just tolerated?
 Thankfully for buyers, the law in New York is unequivocal – commission rebates are legal.

 New York Real Estate Law is very clear - only a broker can accept a commission.
 That black and white rule applies after the closing table as well.
 A broker can't collect the commission and divvy it up afterwards.
 This is to prevent any possibility of kickbacks that would interfere with a client's best interests.